 The Firm's senior management recognizes the importance of a capital management function that supports strategic decision-making.
 The Firm has established the Regulatory Capital Management Office ("RCMO") which is responsible for measuring, monitoring and reporting the Firm's capital and related risks.
 The RCMO is an integral component of the Firm's overall capital governance framework and is responsible for reviewing, approving and monitoring the implementation of the Firm's capital policies and strategies, as well as its capital adequacy assessment process.
 The Board's Risk Policy Committee assesses the capital adequacy assessment process and its components.
 This review encompasses evaluating the effectiveness of the capital adequacy process, the appropriateness of the risk tolerance levels, and the strength of the control infrastructure.
-For additional discussion on the Board's Risk Policy Committee, see Risk Management on pages 113-173 of the 2013 Annual Report on Form 10-K.
+For additional discussion on the Board's Risk Policy Committee, see Risk Management on pages 123-126 of the 2012 Annual Report.